linode/docs/docs/platform/object-storage/how-to-use-object-storage/index.md

 Linode's Object Storage is a globally-available, S3- and Swift-compatible method for storing and accessing data.
 Object Storage differs from traditional hierarchical data storage (as in a Linode's disk) and [Block Storage Volumes](https://www.linode.com/docs/platform/block-storage/).
 Under Object Storage, files (also called *objects*) are stored in flat data structures (referred to as *buckets*) alongside their own rich metadata.

 Additionally, **Object Storage does not require the use of a Linode.** Instead, Object Storage gives each object a unique URL with which you can access your data.
 An object can be publicly accessible, or you can set it to be private and only visible to you.
 This makes Object Storage great for sharing and storing unstructured data like images, documents, archives, streaming media assets, and file backups, and the amount of data you store can range from small collections of files up to massive libraries of information.
-Lastly, Linode Object Storage has the built-in ability to host a [link to SSG Object Storage guide]().
+Lastly, Linode Object Storage has the built-in ability to [host a static site](/docs/platform/object-storage/host-static-site-object-storage/).

 Below you will find instructions on how to connect to Object Storage, and how to upload and access objects: